nogibjj/oo46_Mini_Proj_W10/README.md

 # Dataset Overview:

 The [dataset](https://wri-dataportal-prod.s3.amazonaws.com/manual/global_power_plant_database_v_1_3.zip) is a comprehensive, open source dataset of power plants around the world.
 It centralizes power plant data to make it easier to navigate, compare and draw insights for one’s own analysis.
-The database covers approximately 35,000 power plants from 167 countries and includes thermal plants.
+The dataset covers approximately 35,000 power plants from 167 countries and includes thermal plants.

 ## Mini-project deliverables: